 Remodeling on a budget?
 We’ve got you covered.
 Seeking quality and solid design options?
 We’re here for you.

-That said, a mid-range of $7,500 to $17,500 is what you can expect, if you are looking to implement significant updates throughout the small bathroom space with a little money leftover to splurge.
-If instead, you tackle just one or two ideas for now, those costs average around $2,500 to $5,500.
+That said, a mid-range of $7,500 to $17,500 is what you can expect, if you are looking to implement significant updates throughout the small bathroom space with some money left over to splurge.
+If instead, you tackle just one or two ideas for now, those costs average around $2,500 to $7,500.

 Before considering ideas, you’re wise to have handy all the measurements of the space you are working with, how fixtures are situated currently and then what are standard dimensions for potential upgrades.